-- Denver is among the fastest-growing large cities in the U.S. This creates opportunities and challenges for critical City infrastructure that is necessary for the viability, sustainability and quality of life for all Denver residents.
+- Denver is among the fastest-growing large cities in the U.S. This creates opportunities and challenges for critical City infrastructure that is necessary for the viability, sustainability, and quality of life for all Denver residents.

-- To remain an attractive, affordable place to live, while maintaining the City’s high bond ratings and prudent fiscal management, Denver is committed to exploring alternate ways to meet the need for new public infrastructure and for improvement or expansion of existing facilities.
+- To remain an attractive, affordable place to live, while maintaining the City’s high bond ratings and prudent fiscal management, Denver is committed to exploring alternative ways to meet the need for new public infrastructure and for improvement or expansion of existing facilities.

-- That’s why the City and County of Denver developed a Performance-Based Infrastructure (PBI) Office that will manage a neutral, standardized and transparent process to evaluate and execute potential partnerships with the private sector to deliver public infrastructure to the City.
+- That’s why the City and County of Denver developed a Performance-Based Infrastructure (PBI) Office that will manage a neutral, standardized, and transparent process to evaluate and execute potential partnerships with the private sector to deliver public infrastructure to the City.

 What is the goal of the PBI Office?

-- The goal of the PBI Office is to improve the lives of Denver residents by leveraging private-sector financing and expertise to build, operate and maintain City-owned projects when that approach would deliver the best value.
+- The goal of the PBI Office is to improve the lives of Denver residents by leveraging private-sector financing and expertise to build, operate, and maintain City-owned projects when that approach would deliver the best value.
 This also means that the City can tap into the private sector’s innovation capacity and transfer certain risks related to infrastructure development in cases when the private sector may be in a better position to manage such risks.

 - A PBI Office also helps establish shared responsibilities and governance structure as project development and delivery are divided among multiple agencies.
 This is a best practice and has proven to be very valuable for states and local governments to create a dedicated, centralized PBI office.

 When will the PBI Office open and the program go into effect?